-In this extensive treatise on everything you need to know to hire an effective copywriter and why you need one, we’ll be reviewing the following key points:
+In this extensive treatise on everything you need to know to hire an effective copywriter and why you need one, I’ll be reviewing the following key points:

 - What is a copywriter